Jimmique/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a tree structure that houses all the html structures/elements as nodes, and allows them to be live-updated.

 2. What is an event?

+An event is a function that is called in response to a user interaction or input in the DOM.

 3. What is an event listener?

+An event listener is a DOM method that monitors the window for things the user does (i.e. clicks, scrolls, right-clicks, etc), and then executes some function when it observes user-input.

 4. Why would we convert a NodeList into an Array?

+We would convert any array-like object into an actual array so that we could inheret from the prototype "Array".
+That allows us to gain access to all of Array's built-in methods.

 5. What is a component?

+A component is a block of code that can be duplicated/repeated.
+Essentially it's a way of structuring code so that developers avoid repeating themselves.

 ### Git Set up